coderaven/discrete-math-mobile-app/README.md

 A mobile java app created in Netbeans with J2ME platform.
 This app is used for solving common Discrete Math calculations.

+UPDATES:
+* September 27, 2012 :
+  * Added step by step solving in all the calculations and operations.
+  * Added apk file for android users.

 How to install
 --------------